How to Succeed in Business with ADHD

 He flunked second grade, did poorly in high school, and got C’s and D’s in college.
 But that didn’t stop Orfalea, who is dyslexic and has “ADHD to the max,” from becoming an entrepreneur.
 Instead, it motivated the curly, red-haired executive (nicknamed Kinko) to exceed everyone’s expectations.

 The idea for Kinko’s came to Orfalea in 1970, while he was a student at the University of California at Santa Barbara.
 He noticed all the people lined up to pay 10 cents a page to use the library photocopier.
 He decided he could provide the service cheaper.
 Orfalea borrowed $5,000 and opened his first Kinko’s in a converted hamburger stand near the university.
 It was equipped with a lone Xerox machine.
-Today, his copying empire, which FedEX now owns, is worth $2.4 billion, and Orfalea, 56, has retired.
+His copying business eventually expanded until it was acquired by FedEx.

 “My learning disability gave me certain advantages, because I was able to live in the moment and capitalize on the opportunities I spotted,” says Orfalea, as he looks back on his career.
 “With ADHD, you’re curious.
 Your eyes believe what they see.
 Your ears believe what others say.
 I learned to trust my eyes.”
 So when customers came into his store looking to use a computer — not to copy documents — Orfalea saw an opportunity.
 He expanded Kinko’s to include computers.
 As a result, the company captured many small business owners as customers, as well as the self-employed.